-Prior to adoption of ROPA 49, the Subject Lands were identified as being located in proximity to lands to be included within an expanded Urban Area as new Employment Area lands via a site-specific Settlement Area Boundary Expansion in both the Town of Milton Council approved Urban Expansion Option (see Town of Milton Staff Report, DS-006-22, dated January 17, 2022 attached as Appendix II of this Letter) and Regional Staff recommended Preferred Growth Concept (see Region of Halton,
+Prior to adoption of ROPA 49, the Subject Lands were identified as being located in close proximity to lands to be included within an expanded Urban Area as new Employment Area lands via a Settlement Area Boundary Expansion in both the Town of Milton Council approved Urban Expansion Option (see Town of Milton Staff Report, DS-006-22, dated January 17, 2022 attached as Appendix II of this Letter) and Regional Staff recommended Preferred Growth Concept (see Region of Halton,

-Preferred Growth Concept Report, dated February 2022, attached as Appendix III to this Letter).
-ROPA 49, as adopted, requires that the Subject Lands remain partially within the Town of Milton Urban Area and maintain its 'Future Strategic Employment Area' policy overlay.
-We note that the Subject Lands also continues to have segments that are components of the Regional Natural Heritage System and Provincial Greenbelt Plan area.
+Preferred Growth Concept Report, dated February 2022, attached as Appendix III to this Letter.

+ROPA 49, as adopted, requires that the Subject Lands maintain its current split designation as 'Agricultural Area' and 'Regional Natural Heritage System', while also being subject to a 'Future Strategic Employment Area' policy overlay.

+The Subject Lands are located within Provincially Significant Employment Zone ('PSEZ') 18 - Halton and are in proximity to the Highway 407.
+Furthermore, the Town of Milton's Preferred Growth Option identified the Subject Lands being in proximity to new Employment Area lands.

-The Subject Lands are located within an area previously under consideration for inclusion in the Town of Milton Urban Area as part of the Town of Milton North Porta Secondary Plan Amendment (Town File LOPA-03/21).
-As demonstrated in the Aerial Context Plan above, the areas under consideration for addition to the Town of Milton Highway 401/Business Park Secondary Plan included a segment of the Subject Lands.
-As further described in Town of Milton Staff Report DS-064-21, dated August 23, 2021, the proposed North Porta lands were found to be appropriate location for inclusion in the Secondary Plan and would be consistent with the Regional Official Plan priorities.
-Based on this, the Subject Lands are an appropriate location for inclusion in an expanded Urban Area as this will enable a natural and logical extension of growth, will support Provincial growth targets, will facilitate development to be situated in proximity to and with easy, reliable access to major transportation corridors, will represent a minor rounding out of the development area, will enable the long-term preservation and health of key Natural Heritage System features and functions and will facilitate cost-efficient development forms and servicing.
+The Subject Lands are an appropriate location for inclusion in an expanded 2051 Urban Area (either as an Employment Area that the Provincial Growth Plan allows for mixed-uses or as a Community Area to serve the Employment Areas nearby) as this will enable a natural and logical extension of growth, will support Provincial growth targets, provide greater number of jobs and new housing, will facilitate development to be situated in proximity to and within easy/reliable access to major transportation corridors such as Highway 407, will enable the long-term preservation and health of key Natural Heritage System features and functions and will facilitate cost-efficient development forms and servicing.

 In our opinion, Regional Council's decision to maintain a firm urban boundary to the year 2041 and not plan to the year 2051 does not conform to the policy requirements outlined in A Place to Grow: Growth Plan for the Greater Golden Horseshoe, 2020 (the 'Growth Plan') and is inconsistent with the Province of Ontario's Land Needs Assessment Methodology.
-Our opinion herein is consistent with the technical opinion from various land economy experts in the development industry such as MGP, C4SE, Altus and IBI Group who have made written submissions to the Region on this matter.
-Additionally, the Growth Plan establishes forecasts for the number of new employees a municipality is expected to plan for to the planning horizon of 2051.
-As outlined in the Town of Milton Staff Report on the Draft Preferred Growth Concept, it was the desire of Milton to expand the Urban Area to provide for additional lands to accommodate projected employment growth.
+Our opinion herein is consistent with the technical opinion from various land economy experts in the development industry such as Malone Given Parsons (MGP), C4SE, Altus and IBI Group who have made written submissions to the Region on this matter.

+Additionally, the Growth Plan establishes forecasts for the number of new residents and new jobs a municipality is expected to plan for to the planning horizon of 2051.
+As outlined in the Town of Milton Staff Report on the Draft Preferred Growth Concept, it was the desire of Milton to expand the Urban Area to provide for additional lands to accommodate projected residential and employment growth.

 We are writing to request that you exercise your discretion under the Planning Act to modify Halton Regional Official Plan Amendment 49 to ensure that appropriate growth projected for the Region of Halton and the Town of Milton can be accommodated through expansion of the Urban Area to include the Subject Lands.
-As outlined above, the Subject Lands are an appropriate and desirable location for inclusion in an expanded Urban Area.
-We therefore ask you to modify ROPA 49 to include the requested lands in an expanded Urban Area in the Town of Milton.